ceph/ceph/doc/dev/cephfs-snapshots.rst

 Multi-FS
 ---------
-Snapshots and multiiple filesystems don't interact well.
+Snapshots and multiple filesystems don't interact well.
 Specifically, each MDS cluster allocates `snapids` independently; if you have multiple filesystems sharing a single pool (via namespaces), their snapshots *will* collide and deleting one will result in missing file data for others.
 (This may even be